 Support to the Second National Study on Violence against Women and Girls

-Australia is collaborating with the United Nations Population Fund to support the Government of Vietnam to carry out Vietnam's Second National Study on Violence against Women and Girls (VAWG).
+Australia is collaborating with the United Nations Population Fund (UNFPA) to support the Government of Vietnam to carry out Vietnam's Second National Study on Violence against Women and Girls (VAWG).
 The study will:

 - Estimate the prevalence, frequencies and forms of gender-based violence in Vietnam